Iraqi forces push into Tikrit, bombers hit Ramadi

 In a possible response to the fighting north of Baghdad, militants in the Islamic State stronghold of Anbar west of the capital launched 13 suicide car bomb attacks on army and security positions in the provincial capital of Ramadi.

-Army and militia fighters captured part of Tikrit's northern Qadisiya district, the provincial governor said, while in the south of the Tigris river city a security officer said another force made a rapid push towards the centre.
+Army and militia fighters captured part of Tikrit's northern Qadisiya district, the provincial governor said, while in the south of the Tigris river city a security officer said another force made a rapid push toward the center.

-"The forces entered Tikrit general hospital," an official at the main military operation command centre said.
+"The forces entered Tikrit general hospital," an official at the main military operation command center said.
 "There is heavy fighting going on near the presidential palaces, next to the hospital complex."

 Islamic State fighters stormed into Tikrit last June during a lightning offensive that was halted just outside Baghdad.
 They have since used the complex of palaces built in Tikrit under Saddam, the executed former president, as their headquarters.